The stochastic sandpile model on complete graphs: The sandpile model(s) on complete graphs

 \begin{proposition} The number of minimal SR states on $K_n$ is equal to the number of labelled spanning forests on $n$ nodes. \end{proposition}

 \begin{remark} In fact, Proposition~\ref{pro:minSR_spanning_forests} holds in a more general setting than that of the complete graphs $K_n$.
-It holds in any graph where the sink doesn't play a role in enumerating the minimal SR states.
+It holds in any graph where the sink plays no role in enumerating the minimal SR states.
 Thus, for any graph $G$ where every non-sink vertex has at least one edge to the sink $0$, the number of minimal SR states on $G$ is equal to the number of spanning forests of $G \setminus \{0\}$ (the graph $G$ with the sink removed).
-Conversely, if this equality holds, then every son-sink vertex in $G$ must have at least one edge to the sink. \end{remark}
+Conversely, if this equality holds, then every non-sink vertex in $G$ must have at least one edge to the sink. \end{remark}

 Because of the symmetries of $K_n$, it is natural as we have seen to consider non-decreasing rearrangements of recurrent states.
 We can do this for minimal SR states, i.e. consider configurations $c = (c_1, \ldots, c_n)$ that are minimal SR, and weakly increasing ($c_1 \leq c_2 \leq \cdots \leq c_n$).
 In the context of complete graphs, these are known in the literature as \emph{tournament scores} (a tournament score is the weakly increasing re-arrangement of the in-degree sequence of a tournament).
 The characterisation of a tournament score was originally given by Landau~\cite{Land} and is essentially Proposition~\ref{pro:SR_complete_inc} to which are added stability and minimality conditions.
 In recent work~\cite{CDFS}, Claesson et al.\ proved an elegant enumeration formula for the number of tournament scores, and their result yields an algorithm that generates these numbers in $O\!\left( n^2 \right)$ time ($n$ is the size of the tournament).
 Thus, we can generate the number of non-decreasing minimal SR states on $K_n$ in quadratic $O\!\left( n^2 \right)$ time.